XLB (Portland, Oregon)

-XLB is a Chinese restaurant in Portland, Oregon, United States.
-Second-generation Chinese chef Jasper Shen opened the original restaurant along North Williams Avenue in the Boise neighborhood in January 2017.
-He and new business partner Laura Tran opened a second in northwest Portland's Slabtown district in 2019.
-The Slabtown restaurant closed in 2021.
+XLB was a Chinese restaurant in Portland, Oregon, United States.
+Second-generation Chinese chef Jasper Shen opened the original restaurant along Williams Avenue in the north Portland part of the Boise neighborhood in January 2017.
+He and new business partner Linh Tran opened a second in northwest Portland's Slabtown district in 2019.
+The Slabtown location closed in 2021 and the original restaurant closed permanently in 2025.

-XLB specializes in xiaolongbao and the limited menu also offers other soup dumplings, baozi, buns, noodles, and greens.
-The restaurant has garnered a generally positive reception, with the soup dumplings receiving the most praise.
+XLB specialized in xiaolongbao and the limited menu also offered other soup dumplings, baozi, buns, noodles, and greens.
+The restaurant garnered a generally positive reception, with the soup dumplings receiving the most praise.
 XLB ranked second in the "Best Chinese Restaurant" category in Willamette Week's 2020 readers' poll.

 Description

-The original restaurant can seat up to 48 guests.
-The interior features a portrait of Chinese martial arts film actor Gordon Liu painted by artist Michael Palaus.
+The original restaurant seated up to 48 guests.
+The interior featured a portrait of Chinese martial arts film actor Gordon Liu painted by artist Michael Palaus.
 Designer Trish Grantham hung paper lanterns from the ceiling and had characters from the Chinese zodiac hand-painted across interior walls.
 Willamette Week's Matthew Korfhage said of the restaurant's interior in 2017: "XLB's open-kitchen, fast-casual space is a clean-lined hall of ironized Asiatic kitsch, complete with stylized kung fu paintings, Qing dynasty lights hung at varied heights and a gold-painted wallpaper pattern of Chinese zodiac silhouettes—perfect dog, perfect snake, perfect rooster."
 In 2020, Fodor's Inside Portland described the original XLB as a "bright, modern space with comfy booth and counter seating and colorful Chinese zodiac wallpaper".
-The original XLB offers patio seating during summer months.
+The original XLB offered patio seating during summer months.

 The Slabtown location, which operated from 2019 to 2021, had a seating capacity of approximately 45 guests.
 A pedestrian walkway outside the restaurant allowed an additional 20 to 30 seats during summer months.

 Menu

-XLB's menu features soup dumplings, baozi, buns, noodles, and greens.
-The restaurant specializes in xiaolongbao, or dumplings filled with pork and soup.
-Entrees have included the "light-battered five-spice" popcorn chicken, once described as "sweetly clove and cinnamon heavy with a slight afterglow of numbing Sichuan pepper", and a Shahe fen noodle stir-fry with beef strips.
-Stir fries also have bok choy, green beans, and other seasonal vegetables such as Chinese greens from the Portland Farmers Market.
-The drink menu includes beer, wine, and lychee-lime soda.
+XLB's menu featured soup dumplings, baozi, buns, noodles, and greens.
+The restaurant specialized in xiaolongbao, or dumplings filled with pork and soup.
+Entrees included the "light-battered five-spice" popcorn chicken, once described as "sweetly clove and cinnamon heavy with a slight afterglow of numbing Sichuan pepper", and a Shahe fen noodle stir-fry with beef strips.
+Stir fries also had bok choy, green beans, and other seasonal vegetables such as Chinese greens from the Portland Farmers Market.
+The drink menu included beer, wine, and lychee-lime soda.

 Korfhage described the menu, which started with approximately one dozen plates, as "culled from Shen's childhood memories eating around town and in his own family's restaurants".
-Early evening and late night happy hour specials are available, as of 2020.
+Early evening and late night happy hour specials were available in 2020.